 Free from the comforts of home, many students are experiencing being on their own for the first time.
 One of the challenges they face is budgeting.
 This becomes particularly problematic when an expected budget item changes.
 This study examines how students at a small Midwestern liberal arts college meet the budgeting challenge.
 Do students plan and budget for discretionary items differently than required items?
-Through this sample, student behaviors and discuss the implications for practice is assessed.
+Through our sample, we assess student behaviors and discuss the implications for practice.